Have your hands been shaking or trembling lately for no reason and you’re afraid this might mean the start of multiple sclerosis?

 • As a result, many symptoms are associated with multiple sclerosis.

 • Tremors, trembling and shaking are among those symptoms.

 If multiple sclerosis is on the radar of someone with health anxiety, then any trembling or shaking part of their body will induce fear of this disease.

 Ironically, if the anxiety is severe enough, this itself will cause trembling or even aggressive shaking – including that of the hands and arms.

 Shaking, Trembling Hands and MS

-“Hand tremor can be related to many common conditions,” says Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.
+“Hand tremor can be related to many common conditions,” says Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine, an MS specialist and clinical advisor for the Multiple Sclerosis Foundation.

 “Most people have a very subtle tremor in the hands.
 This can be exaggerated or worsened by anxiety.